Rentib/slfetch/README.md

 * packages - change *packages* function in *slfetch.c*, maybe I will add it to *config.h*
-* colors - colors in slfetch are done using [printf](http://andrewnoske.com/wiki/Bash_-_adding_color), you have them listed in *config.h*
+* colors - colors in slfetch are done using [printf](http://andrewnoske.com/wiki/Bash_-_adding_color), you have them listed in *colors.h*

 Download
 --------